EvanHuang7/ai-tools/README.md

 - Deploy app to **Staing cluster** by deploying `Kluctl GitOps` to the fresh Staing cluster.
   - 🚨 Important: Remember to config **GCP service access** for app after deploying app in GKE Staging Cluster, and create a **DNS record** for new traefik load balancer `external IP` and `domain`.
   - If you **already have a GSA** for this app with required GCP service access, you only need to **bind default KSA in namespace with GSA** and **annotate default KSA in namespace with GSA**.
-Otherwise, you need to go through all steps in **⭐ Set up GCP services access for app** section.
+Otherwise, you need to go through all steps in **⭐ Set up GCP services authorization for app** section.

   ```
   task general:02-bind-KSA-with-GSA